cnorick/curse-of-strahd-notes/Characters/Strahd Von Zarovich.md

 #todo

 ## History
-- Born 3
+- Born in 306
+- Inherited father's crown, lands, and army in 346
+- Conquered the valley in 347, finished Ravenloft in 350
-- Turned into a vampire in 351 (It's 735 now)
+- Died and Turned into a vampire in 351 (It's 735 now)
+- K

 ## Statblock
 With his mind sharp and his heart dark, Strahd von Zarovich is a formidable foe.
 Courage and lives beyond measure have been lost to him.
 Reread chapter 1, "Into the Mists," to understand his personality and goals.